SIHH 2010: Panerai Radiomir 42mm with P.999 movement (PAM337)

-As far as I understand, the movement doesn’t have so called ‘hacking seconds’ function that stops and resets to zero the subsidiary seconds hand (it is traditionally located at 9 o’clock,) while you manually correct the watch.
+Regretfully, as far as I understand, the movement doesn’t have so-called ‘hacking seconds’ function that stops the subsidiary seconds hand (it is traditionally located at 9 o’clock) and resets it to zero while you manually correct the reading, so you would have to get used to the fact that your PAM337 always acts a bit out of sync with your other timekeepers.
+I could live with that.

-Panerai doesn’t say a word about the watch’s case actual height but, judging by real-life photos of the model, it is pretty much clear that the PAM337 is a lot thinner that other models from the Italian brand.
+Panerai doesn’t say a word about the PAM337’s case actual height, but, judging by real-life photos of the model, it is pretty much clear that the PAM 337 is a lot thinner than other models from the Italian brand.

-With its diameter of only 42 mm, the watch is also smaller.
+With its width of only 42 mm, the case is also smaller.
 As I have already noted, now it is almost a real dressy watch, although it is still not a great threat for Patek Philippe.

 Photos: Officine Panerai